abhi0395/qsoabsfind/docs/fileformat.rst

 - ``INDEX_SPEC``: (*int*), Spectrum index in the input file.
 - ``Z_QSO``: (*float*), QSO redshift from the input metadata.
 - ``IS_QSO_AVAILABLE``: (*bool*), ``True`` if the search could be attempted (doublet wavelengths fall inside the spectrum's wavelength coverage and enough pixels were available); ``False`` when the spectrum was unsearchable.
+- ``SNR_QSO``: (*float*), Signal-to-noise ratio of the QSO spectrum in the absorber search window (using statistics passed by user, mean, median or weighted, HDU0 will have the information.).

 **5) COLUMN_DENSITY** HDU is optional: